baoxin-qin/MyCalendarApp/README.md

-# A useful calendar app
+# 「 迹 · 录 」

+生活的每一刻，都值得记录

-## Profile
+## 📆 Overview

-It's a simple but generally useful calendar app.

-With it, you can:

-1. Have a overlook for the calendar
-2. Check your daily routine or agenda item in monthly, weekly and also daily view
-3. To-Do-List edition supported, too

-Tech I use:
+Hey there, still be driven mad by messy agendas?
+No handy and simple app found?

+This "**Meet Day**" calendar app might be the solution for you.
+Simple but useful tools supported for you.

+1. 📖 Month / Week / Day view page, which could remind you of your daily routine;
+2. 📄 Agneda files could be shared with other apps by ics format; (e.g. Outlook)

+## 🛠️  Technology  I use

+- React + React Native(Expo)
+- TypeScript

-> Here I strongly recommend you to use **Expo** for RN development.
+💡 I strongly recommend you to use **Expo** for React Native development.

-- React Native + Expo
-- Typescript

-## How to use

-### Clone the item

-This repo is open for public.
-You can fork, clone or even join with me for further app upgrade and evolution.
+🔗 More info, go to official website: [Expo Official Website](https://expo.dev)

+## 🚀 Get Started

-### Package Installing
+### Dependency / Package Install

-use the bash (or any other) in the item root directory

 ```bash
 npm install
 ```

-### Run your App
+### Run the app

-just do these:

 ```bash
 npx expo start
 ```

-> Warning: you may need to install expo-cli if you never use it before.
+❗ If you are new to Expo, you may need to install ``expo-cli`` at first.

-For more infomation on **EXPO**, go to official: [Expo Official Website](https://expo.dev)